- Our Work

 - Reports and Publications

-USAID supports efforts to strengthen the rule of law and improve economic governance.
-Our work seeks to further Vietnam’s integration into the global economy as it continues its transition to a market-driven system.
-USAID has trained more than 13,000 governmental officials in trade issues since 2010.
-Working with the Government of Vietnam, USAID promotes transparency in law making, accountability, access to information and increased competiveness.
-To help boost the economy by increasing the number of job-ready graduates, USAID promotes a higher engineering education and vocational training alliance with academic and industry partners and a program to improve social work.
-Another vital area is supporting Vietnam’s green growth strategy through public and private investments in clean energy.
+USAID supports efforts to strengthen the rule of law, improve economic governance and further Vietnam’s integration into the global economy as the country continues its transition to a market-driven system.
+Over the past 10 years, 80 percent of provinces have improved their economic governance in part due to USAID support.
+Working with the Government of Vietnam, USAID promotes transparency in law making, accountability, access to information and increased competiveness, which contributes to increased public participation while preparing Vietnam to comply with and take advantage of the Trans-Pacific Partnership trade agreement.
+To help increase the number of job-ready graduates, USAID promotes a vocational training alliance with academic and industry partners and a program to improve social work.

 ENVIRONMENT AND GLOBAL CLIMATE CHANGE